-For Arts' week this year we engaged in the initiative; Take One Picture.
+For Arts' week we engaged in the initiative; Take One Picture.
 We used the picture, 'Men of the Docks', by George Bellows (see below) as a stimulus for learning.

 The main focus of our week was the Arts' subjects, such as dance, drama, music, poetry and Art.
 However where relevant other subjects were linked to the picture too, for example Year One engaged in Science experiments learning about how ice and icebergs change states.
 In Reception children learnt about how life was different in the past, focusing on how the role of a horse has changed through the years.
 Year five created skylines of different cities, using the New York skyline from the picture as a stimulus.
 They then engaged in research about their chosen cities and made comparisons between different places.
 Prior to Arts' week, children were shown the picture and asked what they were interested in and what they would like to learn about.
 Teachers then incorporated their ideas into their plans to make their learning meaningful and relevant to them.